Search is the main channel of app discovery and can become a powerful way to increase installs… Don’t forget!

 - Separate words with commas and without any spaces

-Recently introduced at WWDC 2017, the new redesigned App Store 2.0 will include 2 new fields in the app product page, which will strike the eye at the moment of opening the app store listing on the App Store.
+Recently introduced at WWDC 2017, the new redesigned App Store 2.0 will include 2 new fields in the product page, which will strike the eye at the moment of opening the product page.
 Read more here about the ASO news presented at WWDC 2017.

-Subtitle is a 30 character field that will be shown right after the name (that is being reduced to 30 characters with the same update), to emphasise the purpose of the app or game.
+Subtitle is a 30 character field that will be shown right after the name (that is being reduced to 30 characters with the same update), to emphasise the purpose of the app.

 It is already confirmed that in Subtitle, as well as in the new Promotional text field, the keywords will be considered by store and have effect on the ASO strategy.